GluuFederation/docs-clustermgr-prod/docs/source/deploy/index.md

 ## Replication

+Deployemnt of Ldap and File System replication is possible with Cluster Manager.

+### LDAP Replication

 Next navigate to the `Replication` tab to set up replication across the cluster.

 Click the `deploy all` button to enable LDAP replication between all the nodes in your cluster.